 3. Be Supportive

 Getting pregnant is an exciting time, but it can also be terrifying.
 You may be worried about things like body image, hormone levels, and all the changes that will come with the baby.
 Because of this, it’s so important that you have a supportive spouse through it all.
-Many couples will also deal with not getting pregnant as soon as they thought, and when this happens, it’s imperative you and your spouse stick together.
-Having a spouse who feels distant or who doesn’t try to understand what you’re going through can make the entire situation more difficult for both of you.
+Many couples will also deal with not getting pregnant as soon as they thought, and when this happens, you and your spouse must stick together.
+Having a spouse who feels distant or doesn’t try to understand what you’re going through can make the situation more difficult for both of you.
 Be sure you are both on the same page about things and keep the communication flowing.

 It’s common to get stressed about this significant life change, but when your stress levels are high, you will likely pass those feelings onto your spouse—and when women get stressed, it can hurt their chances of fertility.5 Try to put some of your emotions aside while working to conceive—download a relaxation app or consider partner yoga classes to make the process as stress-free as possible.
 This doesn’t mean you must avoid telling your wife your worries or concerns.
 Be sure to talk to her calmly and be there to soothe any of her fears before, during, and after the pregnancy.